Event Planner vs. Event Coordinator: What’s the Difference?

-In the evolving world of event management, the roles of an event planner and an event coordinator are often misunderstood or used interchangeably.
+In the evolving world of event management, the roles of an event planner and event coordinator are often misunderstood or used interchangeably.
 However, each role plays a critical part in ensuring events — from intimate gatherings to large corporate functions — are executed to perfection.
 For clients, companies, and individuals looking to make an impact through events, understanding these roles is essential to maximize outcomes, control budgets, and elevate guest experiences.

 What is an Event Planner?